ilylabs/ilylabs.github.io/_projects/Polyproc-3dprintedballoons.md

 To do so, we are currently hiring a **Master of Science student in Mechcanical Engineering**.
 [Follow the instruction provided here if you'd like to apply](/research_opportunities/index.md).

-­[^1]: C. Stockbridge, A. Ceruti, and P. Marzocca, *"Airship Research and Development in the Areas of Design, Structures, Dynamics and Energy Systems"* International Journal of Aeronautical and Space Sciences, vol. 13, pp. 170–187, Jun.
-2012, doi: 10.5139/IJASS.2012.13.2.170.
+­[^1]:C. Stockbridge, A. Ceruti, and P. Marzocca, *"Airship Research and Development in the Areas of Design, Structures, Dynamics and Energy Systems"* International Journal of Aeronautical and Space Sciences, vol. 13, pp. 170-187, Jun.
+2012, doi: 10.5139/IJASS.2012.13.2.170

-[^2]: S. Drucker, S. Inman, and B. Fiedler, *"Simulation and optimization of the load introduction geometry of additively manufactured lattice structure specimens"* ECCM 2018 - 18th European Conference on Composite Materials, 2018
+[^2]:S. Drucker, S. Inman, and B. Fiedler, *"Simulation and optimization of the load introduction geometry of additively manufactured lattice structure specimens"* ECCM 2018 - 18th European Conference on Composite Materials, 2018